murapix/The-Modding-Tree/plans.md

     - Probably loosely base this around Shark Game structure
     - Similar prestige system to Shark Game's Climate, generated in Phase 3, with "universe type" being dictated by force selection
 - Phase 3 is a super-prestige layer, use what you learned from going through Phase 2 to unlock more forces and to speed up progression

+Universes:
+- Standard (all first row) (our universe)
+- Classical (all first row, except one switched to elemental?) (alchemy-based universe)